Career Breaks: They’re Not Just for Backpackers

 We each took one 22” wheeled suitcase along with a tote bag, plus one small carry-on bag to share.
 Each of our smaller bags has a sleeve to slide it onto the handle of the wheelie.
 Whenever we have long walks we are actually carrying very little, just pulling our belongings beside us.
 Most airports, train stations and buildings have ramps and elevators, so we’ve rarely had to carry our bags.

 Expand Your Lodging Horizons: Beyond Hotels and Hostels

-Anyone traveling long-term needs to alter their concept of lodging: what works on a one or two-week vacation is not going to cut it for months on the road.
-Hotels and hostels each have their advantages, but when staying for more than a week they feel cramped and hotels can get expensive.
-We crave privacy and space to stretch out: a place to call “home,” even if it’s just for a week or so.
+Anyone traveling long-term needs to alter their concept of lodging.
+What works on a one or two-week vacation is not going to cut it for months on the road.
+Hotels and hostels each have their advantages, but when staying for more than a week, they feel cramped, and hotels in particular can get expensive.
+We crave privacy and space to stretch out.
+A place to call “home,” even if it’s just for a week or so.

 Since you are dealing directly with the owner, it is possible to negotiate pricing.
 Often they will quote prices on a nightly basis, then offer discounts for weekly or monthly stays.
 Off-season rates will be cheaper, and booking last-minute might get you a discount if an owner doesn’t want their property to go empty.

 Larissa & Michael Milne turned 50, sold everything and embarked on a 1+ year round-the-world trip in August 2011.
-They are writing about their experiences for The Philadelphia Inquirer and chronicling their journey on their own site, Changes in Longitude.
-They will also be participating in the national Meet, Plan, Go! event in New York City on October 16, 2012.
+They have been writing about their experiences for The Philadelphia Inquirer and have been chronicling their journey on their own site, Changes in Longitude.
+They also participated in the national Meet, Plan, Go! event in New York City on October 16, 2012.